akashmeruva9/Android_Security_Library/README.md

 ## 1. Code Protection (DEX, SO, DLL Secured) :

-- To Configure Proguard and R8 in your android project, go to app level 'build.gradle' file and change the build type in to the following :
+- To Configure Proguard and R8 in your android project, go to app level `build.gradle` file and change the build type in to the following :

 ```Kotlin
     buildTypes {